Avimitin/fanbox-dl-wrapper/readme.md

 I've try some cookie exporter, but none of them have great support to re-format cookie output.
 And copy-pasting cookie from browser is not that elegant and convinient.
+Even with cookies, I've still met HTTP 403 error.
+It turns out that CloudFlare data contains UA information.

-So I write this wrapper to extract cookie and feed `fanbox-dl` before it starts.
+So I write this wrapper to extract cookie and User-Agent from Firefox and feed `fanbox-dl` before it starts.

 > Script only support Firefox now.